-6.12.2.1 Upon receipt of all necessary federal, state, and local authorizations, including FERC acceptance of the rate treatment, the Transmission Owner(s) shall commence construction of the project.
+6.12.2.1 Upon receipt of all necessary federal, state, and local authorizations, including Commission approval or acceptance of the rate treatment, the Transmission Owner(s) shall commence construction of the project.

 6.12.2.2 The portion of the cost of the Highway SDU to be allocated to LSEs will be reduced by any Headroom payments made to the constructing Transmission Owner by a subsequent Developer or Interconnection Customer prior to the completion of the project.

-6.12.2.3 Upon completion of the project, the Transmission Owner(s) will make an informational filing with FERC to provide the final project cost and resulting revenue requirement to be recovered pursuant to this Schedule.
-The recovery of project costs pursuant to this Schedule will commence on the effective date proposed in the informational filing and accepted by FERC, and shall not require and shall not be dependent upon a re-opening or review of the Transmission Owner’s revenue requirements for the TSCs and NTAC set forth in Attachment H of the NYISO OATT.
-Following the informational filing, the NYISO will bill the HFC, as applicable.
+6.12.2.3 The period for cost recovery will be determined by the Commission and will begin if and when the Highway SDU for which a portion of the costs thereof are recovered pursuant to this Rate Schedule 12 enters service, is halted, or as otherwise determined by the Commission.
+The Transmission Owner(s) will make a filing with the Commission to provide for its review and approval or acceptance of the final project cost and resulting revenue requirement to be recovered through the HFC pursuant to this Rate Schedule 12.
+The Transmission Owner(s) shall bear the burden of resolving all concerns about the content of the filing that might be raised in such proceeding.
+The ISO will begin to calculate and bill the HFC in accordance with the period for cost recovery determined by the Commission after the Commission has accepted or approved the filing.

-6.12.3 HFC Revenue Requirement Recovery
+6.12.3 Calculation and Recovery of HFC and Payment of Recovered Revenue

-The HFC is to be invoiced by the NYISO and paid by the LSEs allocated in accordance with Section 25.7.12.3.2 of Attachment S of the NYISO OATT.
-All LSEs to which costs have been allocated, including Transmission Owners, non-Transmission Owner LSEs and municipal systems, will be invoiced by the NYISO.
+The HFC is to be invoiced by the ISO separately for each Highway SDU for which a portion of the costs thereof are recovered pursuant to this Rate Schedule 12 and paid by the LSEs allocated in accordance with Section 25.7.12.3.2 of Attachment S of the ISO OATT.
+The ISO shall collect the HFC from LSEs.
+The LSEs,, including Transmission Owners, non-Transmission Owner LSEs, municipal systems, competitive LSEs and any other LSE, to which the costs of the Highway SDU have been allocated (each a “Responsible LSE”) will be invoiced by the ISO and shall pay the HFC.

-6.12.3.1 The revenue requirement filed pursuant to Section 6.12.2.3 will be the basis for the HFC for the Billing Period, and shall be allocated by the NYISO to each LSE based on its proportionate share of the ICAP requirement in the statewide capacity market, adjusted to subtract locational capacity requirements as set forth in Attachment S.
+6.12.3.1 The revenue requirement filed by the Transmission Owner pursuant to this Schedule and approved or accepted by the Commission, as may be subsequently adjusted in accordance with Section 6.12.4.1.3 below, will be the basis for the HFC that shall be charged by the ISO to each Responsible LSE for the Billing Period based on the Responsible LSE’s proportionate share of the ICAP requirement in the statewide capacity market, adjusted to subtract locational capacity requirements, as set forth in Section 25.7.12.3.2 of Attachment S of the ISO OATT.

 6.12.3.2 The HFC for the Billing Period shall include operation and maintenance costs for the proportionate share of the Highway SDU funded by LSEs.

-6.12.3.3 LSEs will not be responsible for actual costs in excess of their share of the final Class Year estimated cost of the Highway SDU if the excess results from causes within the control of a Transmission Owner(s) responsible for constructing the Highway SDU as described in Section 25.8.6.4 of Attachment S.
+6.12.3.3 LSEs will not be responsible for actual costs in excess of their share of the final Class Year estimated cost of the Highway SDU if the excess results from causes within the control of a Transmission Owner(s) responsible for constructing the Highway SDU as described in Section 25.8.6.4 of Attachment S of the ISO OATT.